Xeus-Territory/samples-anything/README.md

 ---
 ## Conclusions
-**This is my knowledge about whatnews is applied anything else into work or have experience with, so happily if you want to contributing anything with me.
-Please request if you want, so happily hacking and setting up anything :rocket::rocket::rocket::rocket::rocket::rocket::rocket:**
+**This is my knowledge about whatnews is applied anything else into work or have experience with, so happily if you want to contributing anything with me, Please request if you want.
+I will give huge thanks for another author  (Author name and link will put up in the readme, It is your contribute and i just collection about that).
+So happily for creating that stuff, feall hacking and setting up anything :rocket::rocket::rocket::rocket::rocket::rocket::rocket:**